isomerpages/moe-necrg/_awards-n-competitions-students/Central Narcotics Bureau/Anti drug Ambassador Activity and Anti drug Montage Competition.md

 Students will learn and understand the harmful effects of drugs, refusal tips and how to lead a healthy drug-free lifestyle.

 **Target Audience**: Primary 1- P6 students

+*The activity itself is for P4 and P5 while the montage competition is open to all primary school levels.

 **Runtime:** May to November